cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_hcr-instructor.md

-    part of rare receipts of cookery, with certain useful traditions : with a book of preserving, conserving and candying, after the most exquisite and newest manner …* 1661, 1673 and 1682 editions available in CLIO via EEBO:
+    part of rare receipts of cookery, with certain useful traditions : with a book of preserving, conserving and candying, after the most exquisite and newest manner …* 1661, 1673 and 1682 editions available via EEBO.

 -   Tomasik, Timothy J. *At the Table: Metaphorical and Material Cultures of Food in Medieval and Early Modern Europe*.
 Turnhout:
     Brepols, 2007.
-(E-book but also available in print)
+(E-book, also available in print)

 -   Willan, Anne. *The cookbook library : four centuries of the cooks, writers, and recipes that made the modern cookbook*.
 Berkeley: